Thanghand/Clean-Architecture/patterns/result-pattern.md

 }
 ```

-## **Is a tool for write TDD so much easier**
+## **Is the right tool for write TDD convenient**

+-   As we've known, TDD is a mindset help developer how to design code that write unit test more easily, with high quality, and at in any time of the business lifecycle.

--   With Result Pattern, it help us to write fast and high quality test case.
+-   With Result Pattern, it help us to write fast, clarify and high quality test case.
+Mean it adapts with TDD perfectly.

 # **UseCases**